Social Security Disability Benefits

 If your social security disability claim is denied, a Request for Reconsideration may be filed with the State Disability Determination Agency and a new adjudicator may be assigned to review the claim.
 If a Request for Reconsideration of your social security disability claim is denied, a Request for Hearing before an Administrative Law Judge may then be filed.

 Reconsideration and Appeal Process

 If a Request for Reconsideration is filed, the Administrative Law Judge (ALJ) will review the claim and may request a hearing at which the claimant and his or her attorney must be present.
 The ALJ may also request that a medical and/or vocational expert be present at the hearing.
 Occasionally, the ALJ will review and respond to the claim without conducting a hearing.
 If the Administrative Law Judge denies a social security disability claim, the claimant may request further review by the Appeals Council.
 If the appeal is denied, the claimant may file an appeal in federal court.
 All appeals of claims decisions must be filed within 60 days from the date the notice has been received, which is presumed to five days following the date of the notice.

 Social Security Disability Experience You Can Trust

-For more than 14 years, the experienced Chicago social security disability attorneys at Ankin Law Offices, LLC have been helping clients pursue their claims for social security disability.
+For more than 14 years, the experienced Chicago social security disability attorneys at Ankin Law, LLC have been helping clients pursue their claims for social security disability.
 Our considerable experience with the comprehensive and detailed application process, as well as the hearing and appeal procedures, allows us to increase the likelihood of a successful and favorable benefit decision.
 Contact one of our skilled Chicago social security disability attorneys to schedule a free consultation to discuss your social security disability claim.